nehaljwani/team.exiv2.org/book/IMaEA.md

 As for myself, I am a **CAB** where *C* stands for *clever*.
 However I am an **AB** and that's why I've found it difficult to recruit and retain contributors.

 There are so many ways to incur the outrage of stakeholders.
 And so many ways in which people can and do complain.
 Working with such people is very unpleasant.
-However, working with solid contributors such as Alex, Christoph, Dan, Luis and Milos is a lot of fun and intellectually rewarding.
+However, working with solid contributors such as Alex, Christoph, Dan, Kev, Luis and Milos is a lot of fun and intellectually rewarding.
 When I released v0.25, a contributor in Peru said on Facebook  _**Robin should get a medal for his work.
 Exiv2 would have died years ago without his commitment.**_  So I asked my family to write to the UK Government to propose that I be given an honour.
 The family silently refused.
 Alison comforted me by saying _**Nobody is ever going to thank you for working on Exiv2.**_

 <center><img src="dependency.png" width="300px" style="border:2px solid #23668F;"/></center>

 #### Solutions to the issue of AB Users

 You've probably now realised that an **AB User** is an abuser.
-I do not know why members of the community indulge in abusive behaviour.
+I do not know why members of the Community indulge in abusive behaviour.
 Feelings of superiority?
 I don't know.
-I assure you that it is very unpleasant to the subject of abuse.
+I assure you that it is very unpleasant to be the subject of abuse.

 There are ways to fix on-line abuse.
 We could do what the Fuzzing Police do.
 They do not negotiate with any project.
 They arrive unexpectedly and deliver their message.
 And they track your response and performance.